 The most common bills of sale used in North Carolina include a general bill of sale, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.

-A North Carolina bill of sale is only required to register a motor vehicle if the vehicle was purchased from a dealership.
-For a purchase from a dealership, you'll need a notarized title, a bill of sale that shows the purchase price, a title application, an odometer disclosure statement if the vehicle is less than ten years old, and a damage disclosure statement.
+Sometimes.
+A North Carolina car bill of sale is only required to register a motor vehicle if the vehicle was purchased from a dealership.
+For a purchase from a dealership, you'll need a notarized certificate of title, a bill of sale that shows the purchase price, a title application, an odometer disclosure statement if the vehicle is less than ten years old, and a damage disclosure statement.